 Presenting India Hicks (But You Know Her Already)

 India was thrust into the spotlight early in her life.
-She was asked to be a bridesmaid in Princess Diana and Prince Charles' 1980 royal wedding in London.
+She was asked to be a bridesmaid in Princess Diana and Prince Charles' 1980 royal wedding in London, when she was only 13.
 More recently, India served as a TV commentator for the royal wedding of Prince William and Kate Middleton.